You are hereSummer Civil Rights Internship

 Beyond Boston (“the Ripples on the Pond”): Feedback from interns indicates that the impact of this action-oriented education has an ever-widening reach.
 Many interns change the focus of their career in order to center on lifelong antiracist work.
 Just one among the many stories of immediate impact tells the experience of 2004 intern Julia Koch who, since returning to Mount Holyoke College, has been actively involved in organizing students and faculty around issues of racism and white privilege.
 Using the theoretical and practical knowledge and the organizing skills she learned as a Civil Rights Intern at CCI, Julia is the primary organizer for the third Conference on White Privilege, which will bring hundreds of participants from all over the United States to the campus in the spring of 2006.

-Our 2012 application is now available.
-Click here to access.
-Our application deadline is April 6, 2012.
-Decisions will be made by April 27.
+Our 2015 application is now available.
+Our application deadline is April 10, 2015.
+Decisions will be made by April 30.